getappmap/vscode-appland/doc/TUTORIAL-JAVA-PETCLINIC.md

 4. Right-click on the packages in the AppMap and expand them to see individual classes.

+5. Click on the `Pet` class (or any other class) and click on the `View source` button in the nav bar to open its source file.

 ![Show Owner AppMap](https://vscode-appmap.s3.us-east-2.amazonaws.com/media/petclinic-appmap.png)

-4. Please note that database operations are not recorded by the AppMap agent for this simple application with in-memory database.
+Please note that database operations are not recorded by the AppMap agent for this simple application with in-memory database.
 View the demonstration video below and join our [Discord server](https://discord.com/invite/N9VUap6) for examples of complete Java appmaps that include database operations.

 ## Interact with the AppMap diagrams